 N2WS Backup & Recovery: Many Other Benefits

 N2WS Backup & Recovery has been growing exponentially as a tool, and some of its features can be extremely useful.
-For example, it allows you to archive your EBS snapshots directly to S3, which can save you up to 60% on the cost.
+For example, it allows you to take your EBS snapshots and archive them directly to S3, which can save you up to 60% on storage cost.
 Another great feature is VPC capture and clone, which provides a quick and simple way to replicate your entire VPC in another region, saving you a lot of time during disaster recovery.
 N2WS is always expanding its support range for APIs via Command Line Interface (CLI), providing an even easier way for you to automate these processes.

 When it comes to AWS, cost control is something every company is looking at, and Instance Scheduler is a tool to help you do just that.
 But when all the additional cost and complexity is considered, it is far from being the most elegant solution out there.
 N2WS Backup & Recovery is a great alternative to this, as it allows you to do everything Instance Scheduler has to offer, and there is a lot less work involved.
 And with all the other features being offered, as well as the updates coming in regularly, it is a tool you should definitely consider whether you are running a small startup or a large enterprise environment.